-The disconnect switch is not intended for everyday use.
-But if you're going to be away from your coach for more than 3 or 4 days and it's not plugged into 110-volt current just flip the switch off on the way out and you're assured of fresh batteries when you return.
+The disconnect switches are not intended for everyday use.
+But if you're going to be away from your coach for more than 3 or 4 days and it's not plugged into 110-volt current just flip the switches off on the way out and you're assured of fresh batteries when you return.